ubccr/xdmod/docs/software-requirements.md

 ### PHP

-Open XDMoD is tested to work with the versions of PHP that is supplied with Centos 7 (PHP 5.4.16) and Rocky 8 (PHP 7.2.24).
-Open XDMoD is not compatible with PHP 8 at this time.
+Open XDMoD is tested to work with the versions of PHP that is supplied with Rocky 8 (PHP 7.2.24).
+Open XDMoD {{ page.sw_version }} is not compatible with PHP 8.

-Some Linux distributions (including CentOS) do not set the timezone used by PHP in their default configuration.
-This will result in many warning messages from PHP.
-You should set the timezone in your `php.ini` file by adding the following, but substituting your timezone:
+Some Linux distributions (including Rocky 8) do not set the timezone used by PHP in their default configuration.
+This will result in many warning messages from PHP and will cause data corruption in the XDMoD datawarehouse if the PHP timezone is different from the OS or Mariadb timezone.

+_You must set the timezone in your `php.ini` file by adding the following, but substituting your timezone_:

 ```ini
 date.timezone = America/New_York